I made a mistake in the title. Investment is the wrong word… gamble is better.

-You should now be saying, “But that poop isn’t even close to dinner!
+You might now be saying, “But that GREK poop isn’t even close to dinner!
 And other people’s money?!?!”

-Fair enough.
-I invested more than 95% of their money in Vanguard Total Stock Index (NYSE: VTI).
-That’s a well-diversified investment that many readers will recognize as a core holding.
+I’ve kept you in the dark long enough.
+Time for the full details.
+I invested more than 95% of their money in the Vanguard Total Stock Index ETF (NYSE: VTI).
+That’s a well-diversified investment of US stocks that many readers will recognize as a core holding.

-Why didn’t I invest 100% of the money in VTI?
-I couldn’t buy a fractional share.
+Why didn’t I invest 100% of their money in VTI?

 In 2014, GREK traded around $24.
 I’ve been watching it for some time, simply because there are so many problems with it.
 I have a philosophy that a country is not likely to disappear.
 I believe that, given a long enough timeline, a strong beaten-down country will recover.
 I have several Greek friends and they are the strongest people I know.